aleckzandr/ChartControl/README.md

 # ChartControl

-A windows executable demo that can with simple data interface that can shows interactive charts.
+A windows executable demo that with a simple data interface that can show interactive charts and graphs.

+This executable is a demo, but the code has working libraries.

 ## Screen shot

 ![screen shot](screenshot.jpg "ChartControl screen shot")

 ### Prerequisites